Rethinking Political Progress in Singapore Beyond the Pass/Fail Lens

 Covid-19 has been tough on this year’s cohort, pointing to further action needed as the children go on to secondary school.
 Parents too need to consider the broader shifts in education and the lessons they impart their children in their responses to exam setbacks.

-This year’s PSLE exposed a chasm between what the majority of this cohort of Primary 6 pupils were prepared for, and what they were ultimately able to do.
-ST PHOTO: MARK CHEONG
+St Gabriel’s Secondary School assembly grounds in 2008.
+This year’s PSLE en route to secondary school exposed a chasm between what the majority of this cohort of Primary 6 pupils were prepared for, and what they were ultimately able to do.
+(Photo: Laremy Lee)

 Laremy Lee